Allegheny County Health Department Shuts Down 4 Eateries

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) – The Allegheny County Health Department has shut down a handful of eateries.READ MORE: Pittsburgh Tapped To Host Meeting Of World's Energy Ministers
+PITTSBURGH (KDKA) – The Allegheny County Health Department has ordered four eateries to shut down.READ MORE: Carnegie Police Seek Suspect In Liquor Store Armed Robbery

-Weekend Biryani / Desiship in South Fayette, The Mansion in Homewood, Good as Hale in McKees Rocks and Crackin’ Crabs PGH in Swissvale were all ordered to close in the past two weeks.READ MORE: COVID-19 In Pittsburgh: Allegheny County Reports 16 More Deaths, 465 New Cases
+Coach Jeff’s Trophy Hot Dogs and Bangin Tacos in Wilkinsburg, Squeaks Eats in Braddock and Netta’s Pop Up Kitchen in Kilbuck Township were shut down.READ MORE: Pittsburgh, Glasgow Officially Become International Sister Cities

 When the closure orders are removed, the Health Department’s website will be updated.